mikey-t/project-omega/README.md

 - Monolith
 - Microservices
-- "Hybrid" (monolith with some microservices)
+- "Hybrid" (not really a hybrid, both a monolith and also some microservices)

 I want to show that we don't have to pick any of these options.
 With a little creativity we can have a true "hybrid" that is both a monolith and a set of microservices.
 With my current strategy I don't think we can eliminate all the downsides of monolith and microservices, but we can get rid of many of the pain points of both.

 ## What It Is Not

 - I'm not trying to create a framework (not yet at least...).
 I'm just putting together all the legos I have into a different configuration as an experiment.
 - This is not meant to be a community project.
-I won't be taking pull requests.
-It's my own personal experiment that I intend to make frequent dramatic breaking changes to without notice.
-If this concept seems interesting to you and you have suggestions, feel free to fork the repo and try out your ideas yourself.
+I intend to make frequent dramatic breaking changes without notice.
+If this concept seems interesting to you and you'd like to contribute, contact me first.

 ## Project Goals